-85. We will consider the competence, capability and objectiveness of the valuer in line with ISA (UK) 500 Audit Evidence.
+- 82. We will ensure that property, plant and equipment is recorded in the annual accounts in accordance with the Code and the Council's accounting policies and have been accounted for appropriately.
+We will review asset valuations and ensure that the Council has completed a recent assessment for impairment across its estate. - 83.
+We will consider the competence, capability and objectiveness of the valuer in line with ISA (UK) 500 Audit Evidence.
 We will review the valuation report and consider the assumptions used by the valuer against external sources of evidence.
-In addition we will consider the scope of the valuer's work and the information provided to the valuer for completeness.
-We will ensure that all key assumptions and estimates over the valuation of property, plant and equipment are
+In addition, we will consider the scope of the valuer's work and the information provided to the valuer for completeness.
+We will ensure that all key assumptions and estimates over the valuation of property, plant and equipment are formally reviewed on an annual basis to ensure these remain appropriate.